adfinis/effing-package-manager-docker/README.md

 This image is on Docker Hub, you can pull it like this:
 ```
-docker pull adfinissygroup/effing-package-manager:latest
+# docker pull adfinissygroup/effing-package-manager:latest
 ```

 ## Usage

-This image is optimized to use as GitLab runner, but you can use it standalone as well:
+This image is optimized to be used by the GitLab runners, but you can use it standalone as well:

 ```
-docker run -it adfinissygroup/effing-package-manager:latest bash
+# docker run -it adfinissygroup/effing-package-manager:latest bash
 # fpm --help
 ```